rmgibbo/wetfe/web/docs/ontology.md

 Thus, _concepts_ encompass "Platonic" entities such as the number one, or a Euclidean circle; and "physical" entities such as a photon, or a cat; and "meta-physical" entities, such as aesthetics, or economics; and all of these are `Things`.
 And they all have a sort of "meaningfulness metric," related to how highly connected they are to other `Things`.

 For example, the _concept_ of a _"non-trivial factorization of a prime number"_ is unlikely to be very meaningful, since it is contradictory in its own terms.
-Therefore, _"The non-trivial factorization of the number five exists."_ is an existential proposition of a _concept_ that exists like any other `Thing`, but almost certainly as a mere permutation of symbols in a sparsely-connected corner of Reality.
+Therefore, _"The non-trivial factorization of the number five exists."_ is an existential proposition of a _concept_ that exists like any other `Thing`, but likely as a mere permutation of symbols in a sparsely-connected corner of Reality.

+(I suspect that even "sparsely-connected" `Things` are related to an uncountable infinity of other `Things`.
+The theory of infinite cardinals/ordinals should be necessary, at least, to begin explaining the "connectedness" of `Things` within Reality.)

 ### Recursion